 Identifying Group Management Pages

 The next section of the Settings page identifies which pages (in the WordPress front end) are used for group management.
 These pages are created and added here automatically when the plugin is installed (except the Manage Learner Progress page, which must be added manually), but they can be modified as needed.
-Identifying the pages here makes sure that the buttons on different pages link to each other properly.
+Selecting associated pages here makes sure that the buttons on different pages link to each other properly.
 More information about the pages that are created by the plugin and their shortcodes is available later in this article.